-For example, at the high congestion level, the target set of arterial intersections with the proposed signal model yields the total delay of 259 vehicle-hours, about 39 percent less than if using TRANSYT-7F.
+For example, at the high congestion level, the target set of arterial intersections with the signal optimization model yields a total delay of 259 vehicle-hours, about 39 percent less than if using TRANSYT-7F.
 The same range of improvement also exists at the low and medium volume levels as shown in Table 6-2.
-The 95% confidence intervals for each scenario also confirm that the improvements are statistically significant, and increase with the congestion level or the total volume entering the control boundaries.
+The 95% confidence intervals for each scenario also confirms that the improvements are statistically significant, and increase with the congestion level or the total volume entering the control boundaries.
 The overall results seem to imply that the proposed arterial model with its explicit consideration of queue spillback and lane-blockage due to overflow is especially applicable for optimizing signals under congested conditions.